ciselab/CPS_repo_mining/analysis/grbl.md

 - Reorganized the power-up routine to work with the new system states.
 ### Antipattern Category
+X
 ### Keyword
 slow
 ### Note
+This commit does not change any performance-related features.
+Only a variable deleted.

 ## Commit #41
 ### Hash